marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index [syntax, error]}}

 Don't worry about memorizing this list.
-When creating a binding produces an unexpected syntax error, see whether you're trying to define a reserved word.
+When creating a binding produces an unexpected syntax error, check whether you're trying to define a reserved word.

 ## The environment